Blessed are the Square Pegs

 Alan Keyes On Abortion

-It’s not always easy to stand up for what you believe, especially when the pressure is on to compromise.
+It’s not always easy to stand up for what you believe, especially when the pressure is on you to compromise.
 Last Friday night I listened to the Republican presidential candidates’ debate from Dallas, Texas.
 To me, the highlight came when a reporter asked if the Republican Party should remove its pro-life plank from the platform since polls show that most voters don’t support it.
 Alan Keyes replied that you don’t write your platform by reading the exit polls, especially not when it comes to a moral issue like abortion.
 He went on to say that since our rights come from the hand of God not from the democratic process, we must continue to defend the right to life of the unborn even if it proves to be politically unpopular.

 God bless Alan Keyes for having the courage to speak the truth on national television.